 - Cook on the grill with the lid closed for about 10 minutes, then flip the foil packets and cook for an additional 7-8 minutes.
 If you like a nice char on your steak, add them directly to the grill during the last few minutes.

-CAN I MAKE THESE FOIL PACKETS IN THE OVEN?
+CAN I MAKE FOIL PACKET DINNERS IN THE OVEN?

-To make these foil packets in the oven, just add the foil packets onto a baking sheet and cook for 18 minutes at 425 F.
+Yes.
+To make these steak and potato foil packets in the oven, just add the foil packets onto a baking sheet and cook for 18 minutes at 425 F.

-For that nice char on the steak, broil for an additional 2-3 minutes with the foil open.
+In order to get a char on the steak, switch the setting to broil for and cook for an additional 2-3 minutes with the foil open.

 For the mushrooms, I used cremini but you can also use button or portobello mushrooms if you have those on hand.